siddhartha-kar/tcga-imputation/README.md

 > seq 1 22 | xargs -n1 -P4 -I {} vcftools \-\-vcf tcga_prad_eur_bcftools.checkref.vcf \-\-chr {} \-\-recode \-\-recode-INFO-all \-\-out tcga_prad_eur.chr{}

-Use bgzip to compress all the chromosome-level VCF files to vcf.gz files.
+Use bgzip to compress each chromosome-level VCF file to a vcf.gz file.
 The VCF files must be in the htslib directory for bgzip to work.

 * bgzip (<http://www.htslib.org/doc/bgzip.html>) is a utility in HTSlib.
 * HTSlib was downloaded from: <http://www.htslib.org/download/>